Cyber-Harsh108/Sigma-Demo/README.md

 # Sigma-Demo
-This is a demo repo for Git &amp; GItHub class
+This is a demo repo for Git &amp; GitHub class.
+This is not much to be bothered.